How do you measure the success of your customer service team?

 That leads to happier customers and fewer frustrated team members.

-In short, customer service documentation is a win-win for everyone involved.
+In short, customer service documentation is a win-win for everyone involved in the customer support workflow.

 #2.
 Improve Standards and Quality of Products and Services